 Thus, Stage 1 provides a firm grounding in the basic sciences underpinning the disciplines.
-By the end of this stage the students will have:
+By the end of this Stage the students will have:

-- gained basic knowledge and understanding of physiological sciences and a variety of related disciplines (A1) - been introduced to basic laboratory skills, safe working practices and recording and interpretation of experimental results (B1-3) - developed skills of independent learning (C5) - developed study skills of reading, noting and recall (D1) - been introduced to e-mail, word processing, library facilities and use of the Internet (D2) - have developed the ability to work independently
+- gained basic knowledge and understanding of microbiology and immunology and a variety of related disciplines (A1) - been introduced to basic laboratory skills, safe working practices and recording and interpretation of experimental results (B1-3) - developed skills of independent learning (C5) - developed study skills of reading, noting and recall (D1) - been introduced to e-mail, word processing, library facilities and use of the Internet (D2) - have developed the ability to work independently

-At Stage 2 the course gives a broad overview of subject material considered essential to the subject of physiological sciences and starts to introduce the research basis of the acquired knowledge.
-By the end of this stage students will have:
+At Stage 2 the course gives a broad overview of subject material considered essential to the subjects of Medical Microbiology and Immunology and starts to introduce the research basis of the acquired knowledge.
+By the end of this Stage students will have:

-- developed further, at the level presented in undergraduate text books, knowledge and understanding of the major areas that are the 'core' of their disciplines (A2) - experienced use of primary literature (B4)
+- developed further, at the level presented in undergraduate text books, knowledge and understanding of the major areas that are the 'core' of their disciplines (A2) - experienced use of primary literature (B4) - mastered essential elements of relevant laboratory techniques and safe laboratory practice and developed the ability to write laboratory reports (B1-3)

-- mastered essential elements of relevant laboratory techniques and safe laboratory practice and developed the ability to write laboratory reports (B1-3) - started to develop the ability to evaluate critically scientific information (B5) and to appreciate the relationship between research and knowledge gain in the discipline (B6) - continued the development of transferable (key) skills, including the ability to use computers for information retrieval and data handling (D2, B4) - been introduced to skills of scientific essay writing (D1) and oral and visual communication (D6) - improved cognitive skills of reasoning, analysis of scientific literature, critical evaluation and the ability to apply their knowledge in problemsolving (C1-4) - developed further skills of independent learning (C5) - developed inter-personal and team-working skills through collaborative work (D4)
+- started to develop the ability to evaluate critically scientific information (B5) and to appreciate the relationship between research and knowledge gain in the discipline (B6) - continued the development of transferable (key) skills, including the ability to use computers for information retrieval and data handling (D2, B4) - further developed study skills of reading, noting and recall (D1) have developed the ability to work independently (D3) - developed the ability to plan, organise and prioritise work activities (D5) - been introduced to skills of scientific essay writing (D1) and oral and visual communication (D6) - improved cognitive skills of reasoning, analysis of scientific literature, critical evaluation and the ability to apply their knowledge in problemsolving (C1-4) - developed further skills of independent learning (C5) - developed inter-personal and team-working skills through collaborative work (D4)

 At Stage 3 a higher level of specialisation is achieved.
-By the end of this stage the students will have:
+By the end of this Stage the students will have: